• Current Projects

 Looking at the above images, there’s a scrap of tissue on top right which is where I grab the board to swing it down horizontal where I can work on it.
 Its a big board I had made specially in a heavier Birch ply, to support the application of ornaments.

-I have some bronze nails to hammer them home but I’m getting a lot of feedback to not apply them at all.
+I have some lovely cast bronze nails to hammer those ornaments home but I’m getting a lot of feedback to not apply them at all.
 I’m a little stuck.
-God has not communicated how I am to proceed so I wait and time stretches on, which in this way becomes an actual material component in the work.
-Time.
+Beyond ruining the painting, God has not communicated how I am to proceed so I wait and time stretches on, which in this way becomes an actual component in the work: time.
+I may make more pines paintings like this and see how they differentiate because I’m crazy and you never know what I’ll do next

 Very spikey when you cut them